THE SKELETON DANCE is a play for all ages (3+) about death. YAY!

+In THE SKELETON DANCE, two young children, Emma and Ella, process the news that their Uncle Trout has suddenly died.
 They consider the implications of this in an entertaining, irreverent way, where the audience is privy to their many whimsical theories about death.

-The goal of THE SKELETON DANCE is to provoke thought about the ways in which we respond to hardship and comfort one another.
+The goal is to provoke thought about the ways in which we respond to hardship and comfort one another.
+The show guides audiences through grief through the lens of a child: all feelings are okay, there are no bad questions, and we must process through connection and play.

 CONTENT NOTICE: